dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 It is very informative to know this data.
 First of all, it enables us to quickly spot some anomalies, such as a high branch misprediction rate or low IPC.
 In addition, it might come in handy when you've made a code change and you want to verify that the change has improved performance.
 Looking at relevant numbers might help you justify or reject the code change.
 The `perf stat` utility can be used as a lightweight benchmark wrapper.
 Since the overhead of counting events is minimal, almost all benchmarks can be automatically ran under `perf stat`.
 It serves as a first step in performance investigation.
 Sometimes anomalies can be spotted right away, which can save you some analysis time.

-### Performance Monitoring Counters (PMC) Collection

 Modern CPUs have hundreds of observable performance events.
 It's very hard to remember all of them and their meanings.
-Understanding when to use a particular PMC is even harder.
-That is why generally, we don't recommend manually collecting specific PMCs unless you really know what you are doing.
+Understanding when to use a particular event is even harder.
+That is why generally, we don't recommend manually collecting a specific event unless you really know what you are doing.
 Instead, we recommend using tools like Intel Vtune Profiler that automate this process.
-Nevertheless, there are situations when you are interested in collecting specific PMCs.
+Nevertheless, there are situations when you are interested in collecting a set of specific performance events.

 A complete list of performance events for all Intel CPU generations can be found in [@IntelOptimizationManual, Volume 3B, Chapter 19].
 A description is also available online at [perfmon-events.intel.com](https://perfmon-events.intel.com/).
 Every event is encoded with `Event` and `Umask` hexadecimal values.
 Sometimes performance events can also be encoded with additional parameters, like `Cmask`, `Inv` and others.
 An example of encoding two performance events for the Intel Skylake microarchitecture is shown in Table {@tbl:perf_count}.